Miss Iowa

 The Miss Iowa competition is the official preliminary for the state of Iowa in the Miss America Scholarship Competition.

-Lydia Fisher of Wapello was crowned Miss Iowa 2025 on June 14, 2024, at the Davenport Central High School in Davenport, Iowa.
-She will compete for the title of Miss America 2026.
+McKenzie Kerry of Des Moines was crowned Miss Iowa 2026 on June 13, 2026, at the Davenport Central Performing Arts Center in Davenport, Iowa.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

-No contestant from Iowa has ever won the national Miss America title although two Miss Iowa Titleholders have been named first runner-up.
+No contestant from Iowa has ever won the national Miss America title; however, two Miss Iowa titleholders have finished as first runners-up.

 Cheryl Browne, Miss Iowa 1970, competed in the Miss America 1971 pageant as the first African American contestant.